Deborshi1998/wordle-clone/README.md

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/28285868/219785552-1a25cfb2-6581-49e0-8063-ed8bd8d6871c.gif)
 # Wordle Clone with Timer
 This is a clone of the popular game Wordle, with a time functionality added to it.
 The game was built using React and is designed to be a fun and educational tool for users of all ages.
 In this game, the user is presented with a random five-letter word and has five chances to guess the word.
 As soon as the game begins the clock starts ticking, adding an additional layer of difficulty.
+At the end of each game, players can copy their results as emoji squares.

 ### Getting Started
 To get started with this game, you can either download the source code and run it locally, or you can play the game online at [GitHub Pages](https://deborshi1998.github.io/wordle-clone/).
 If you choose to run the game locally, follow these steps: